Auckland Sexual Health Services

 The Auckland Sexual Health Regional Service aims to provide sexual health care that is client focused, culturally appropriate and of an excellent standard.
 We are a specialist service offering free and confidential sexual health care including:

-- diagnosis and management of sexually transmitted infections and other related conditions including genital skin conditions, genital pain and sexual dysfunction, reproductive health including contraceptive advice
+diagnosis and management of sexually transmitted infections, including HIV, and other related conditions including genital skin conditions, genital pain and sexual dysfunction, reproductive health including contraceptive advice

 The following symptoms may indicate a sexually transmitted infection and we would suggest you attend for a check-up or ring for further advice:

-- Pain in the lower stomach or genitals
+Pain in the lower stomach, genitals or when having sexual intercourse

 Not all sexually transmitted infections have symptoms.
 We advise a routine check-up 2 weeks after unprotected sex or if you have had a change in partner.